 Mages at the pinnacle of magic, greedy for even more power enslaved the helpless Phraes, forcing them to rip apart and bind their elemental cousin’s essences into these gemstones.
 Everything for the sake power, at the cost of the elemental’s life.

 Jaes were designed as single-use elemental attacks, or to amplify a mage’s spell of the same element exponentially.
-Coincidentally, the grades also correlates directly to the strength of the gem when used for magic.
-Higher quality gems exuded more light and their gems were clear and more transparent.
+Coincidentally, the grades also correlated directly to the strength of the gem when used for magic.
+Higher quality gems exuded more light and their gems were clearer and more transparent.

-Yet he doubts the world right now has such knowledge of their creation and use.
-Even the Phraes themselves are so scarce now that he has yet to see one ever since being reborn, unlike before where the friendly spirits coexisted with the races throughout the seven continents.
-All the books that he’s read details only how they might be used in ancient days—none having anything to do with magic, and many theories about how they might have been made.
+Yet he doubted the world right now had such knowledge of their creation and use.
+Even the Phraes themselves were so scarce now that he had yet to see one ever since being reborn, unlike before where the friendly spirits coexisted with the races throughout the seven continents.
+All the books he had come across had detailed only how they might be used in ancient days—none having anything to do with magic, and many theories about how they might have been made.
 The books only mentioned that all the Jaes in the world were found, nothing about being created.
 Jaes themselves were later circulated into the world’s economy amongst the rich upper class because of how beautiful they are.

 “We would like you to have this.
 Although this could never cover the life of our two children, it is the only thing we have of any value.”
 Mayley got off her seat and came up to presented the gem to him.